 Should I block my ex on social media?
-I can’t tell you how many times this annoying, pesky question has rummaged through my mind post-break-up.
+Should I block his number as well?
+I can’t tell you how many times these annoying, pesky questions have rummaged through my mind post-break-up.

 Having an ex-boyfriend (or ex-girlfriend) so virtually close at any given moment creates an uneasy and anxiety-ridden environment in which it’s difficult to thrive.

 How does one handle being one click away from their ex’s life while expected to not sneak a peek?

 How does one survive heartbreak and get through the healing process all the while knowing they are desperate to see what their ex is doing and being so close to finding out?